 2. Prioritize your values.

 Family time, tradition, gift giving, special meals!
 Have a conversation with your partner.
 Ask them “What are the most important parts of the holidays for you?”.
 Don’t worry if it’s different for your partner than for you.
 This is a great opportunity to NEGOTIATE through the differences and come to a win-win plan.
-Focus on things that hold the biggest sense of importance in your life and have the holidays reflect your shared values.
+Focus on things that hold the biggest sense of importance in your and your partner’slife and have the holidays reflect your shared values.

 3. Don’t get sucked into the commercialization of the holidays.